Skip to content

 space.to(alien).count(alien, [0, 1, 3, 4, 5, 6, 7, 8]);

-You can also combine it with between
+You can combine not with between:

 const { even, odd } = vi.helpers;